Don’t be afraid of damaging a

 Instead, add water to the pan and heat it on the stovetop.
 Scrape the bottom and sides with a wooden spatula and continue heating until the water boils.
 Don’t risk scratching the coating with metal utensils.

 Gina Matsoukas, from Running To The Kitchen, recommends making a paste with water and salt if the problem persists.
 Apply the salt scrub to the pan’s surface and spot clean with a folded kitchen towel or washcloth.
+You can use this trick for cleaning stainless steel pans too.

 For seriously crusted skillets, spread 1 cup of salt on a still-warm pan.
 Then, likewise, fold a towel and scour the trouble zones.
 Finish off with a final rinse, and dry and season like normal.